 It’s fear of the unknown that keeps many people from making the move overseas.
 In Coronado you can rest assured you’ll find like-minded folks, all living out their dream retirements on the beach, ready to mingle and welcome new neighbors.

-Ten minutes from Coronado is the growing community of Gorgona (which we talked about a few weeks ago).
+Ten minutes from Coronado is the growing community of Gorgona.
 More expats are beginning to settle here… tapping into the amenities of Coronado while enjoying a quieter life, as well as lower property prices (especially if you can get a pre-construction deal).

 Gorgona is working hard to keep up with Coronado, and new businesses are springing up.
-You can buy a 70-square-meter apartment in a luxury development here, right on the beach, with wide ocean views, from US$230,000.
+You can buy a 70-square-meter apartment in a luxury development here, right on the beach, with wide ocean views, from US$159,000 if you pay cash.